mcr/danish-bof/charter.md

 DANE builds on this authenticated discovery mechanism to enable public key-based TLS authentication which is resilient to impersonation, but only for TLS server identities.
+What DANE did not define is how services can authenticate connecting clients.

-In response to the challenges related to ambiguity between identities issued by different CAs, application owners frequently choose to onboard IoT devices to a single private CA specific to that vertical.
+In response to the challenges related to ambiguity between client identities issued by different CAs, application owners frequently choose to onboard IoT devices to a single private CA specific to that vertical.
 This creates a silo effect where different parts of large deployment can not communicate.
-For instance the heating cooling system of a building wishing to turn lights off to reduce room temperatures can not authenticate to the lighting control system.
+For instance the heating/cooling system of a building wishing to turn lights off to reduce room temperatures can not authenticate to the lighting control system.

-A DNS name is a useful unique identifier to which humans interact with well, and which can be used (thanks to DNSSEC and DANE) to attach a key by which to authenticate the message sender identity.

 ## Scope of work